(Under 12m2) Specification

 Summerhouse vs Garden Room: is there a difference in cost?

-At this point, it’s important to reiterate that summerhouses are single-skinned, and have single-glazing windows.
-In comparison, garden rooms are fully lined, insulated, and have double-glazed UPVC units.
+At this point, it’s important to reiterate that summerhouses are single-skinned, and have single-glazed windows.
+In comparison, garden rooms are fully lined, insulated, and have double-glazed aluminium or uPVC units.

 For that reason, the cost difference issssss…. large!